← Back to Home

 Can I use voice AI if I have under 100 calls a month?

 Yes.
 Per-minute platforms are cheaper at low volume.
-But you still need technical setup.
-The question is whether the ROI justifies the effort.
+You still need someone to do the technical setup.
+The question is whether the ROI is worth the effort.

 Does voice AI replace receptionists?

-No. It replaces the voicemail, the missed calls, and the overflow.
-Humans still handle transfers, exceptions, and complex calls.
-AI handles what's predictable.
+No. It replaces voicemail, the missed calls, and overflow.
+Humans still handle transfers, exceptions, and anything complex.
+The agent takes what's predictable.

 What if the AI makes a mistake?

-It can happen.
+It happens.
 That's why agency monitoring and tuning exist.
 We catch errors, fix the prompt, and redeploy.
 Platforms leave error-checking to you.

 How multilingual is voice AI?

 Most platforms support 50+ languages.
-But English-language models are better trained.
-ClearCall builds specific language versions for high-volume languages in your market (EN, HU, DE, etc.).
+English models are better trained than the rest.
+ClearCall builds dedicated language versions for the high-volume languages in your market (EN, HU, DE, etc.).

 Can I use voice AI for sales calls (outbound)?

-Yes, but with legal limits.
-Compliance (Do Not Call, TCPA) is stricter for outbound.
-Most agencies focus on inbound first.
+Yes, with legal limits.
+Compliance rules (Do Not Call, TCPA) are stricter on outbound.
+Most agencies start with inbound.

 What integrations do I need?

-Depends on your use case.
-Appointment booking needs calendar/EHR integration.
+Depends on the use case.
+Appointment booking needs calendar or EHR integration.
 E-commerce needs order tracking.
 Lead capture needs CRM.
-Agencies handle setup; platforms require DIY or webhooks.
+Agencies handle the setup.
+Platforms leave it to you (DIY or webhooks).

 How is voice AI different from old IVR systems?

-Old IVR: "Press 1 for sales, press 2 for support."
-New voice AI: "What can I help you with?" — understands natural speech, can handle context, and makes decisions instead of just routing.
+Old IVR: "press 1 for sales, press 2 for support."
+Voice AI: "what can I help you with?"
+It understands natural speech, holds context, and makes decisions instead of just routing.

 Calculate the revenue opportunity in your business in 60 seconds.
 No email required.